sueddeutsche/editron/editors/arrayeditor/README.md

 ## Sidenotes

 - Each editor is wrapped in a separate class to provide the array item actions and headers.
 Thus the Arrayeditor does not hold the the editors in its childlist.
-They may be access through arrayEditor.children[0].editor (@see ArrayItemEditor)
+They may be access through `arrayEditor.children[childIndex].editor` (@see ArrayItemEditor)